-The tapas stood out, we tried the Scallops which were served with pork, mandarin and radish ($12) and the Angus Sirloin ($15) before deciding whether we’d have dinner at Amani Wine Bar or just a taste and move on.
+The tapas really stood out! we tried the Scallops which were served with Pork, Mandarin and Radish ($12) and the Angus Sirloin ($15) before deciding whether we’d have dinner at Amani Wine Bar or just a taste and move on.

 Featured from left to right: Barramundi ($14); Freo Octopus, Chilli Pumpkin and Cacciatore ($15); and Duck Breast ($17)

-burger boy polished off the octopus whilst I focused on the cacciatore; the barramundi was fresh and soft; and the duck breast was tasty.
+burger boy polished off the octopus while I focused on the cacciatore; the Barramundi was fresh and soft; and the duck breast was tasty.

 I loved the ambience, service was friendly, and the Amani Wine Bar staff knew their product.
 The tapas were impressive and the highlight of our evening.
-Only criticism is that service wasn’t as attentive as we would have liked especially as it was fairly quiet being a Thursday night.
+My only criticism is that service wasn’t as attentive as we would have liked especially as it was a fairly quiet Thursday night.
 We had to follow-up on my second glass of wine to ensure it was still coming and I took the bill to the counter after trying to gain the attention of the staff.